DigitalPhonetics/VoicePAT/README.md

 `bash 01_download_data_model.sh` Password required, please register to get password.

-## Running the recipe
+### B2 Anonymization + Evaluation
+If you would like to generate B2 audio and evaluate it without modifying, or submit Python scripts separately, simply run `bash 02_run.sh`, then you can get the results for B2.

+## Using Anonymization and Evaluation Flexibly
 The recipe uses [VoicePAT](https://github.com/DigitalPhonetics/VoicePAT) toolkit, consists of **two separate procedures for anonymization and evaluation**.
 This means that the generation of anonymized speech is independent of the evaluation of anonymization systems.
 Both processes do not need to be executed in the same run or with the same settings.

 ### Anonymization:
 The recipe supports B2 and [GAN-based](https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=10096607) speaker anonymization systems.